Boarding - Admissions

 There are directions by car here.
 Please get in touch if you require further information.

-We welcome applicants from overseas but as LRGS is a state school, all applicants must be the sons of holders of UK or EU passports.
-Evidence of eligibility (a photocopy of the personal details page of the passport) is required.
+We welcome applicants from overseas but as LRGS is a state school, all applicants must be the child of holders of UK passports.
 The only exception is for those whose parents are living and working in the UK - usually in academic or commercial posts - and have a Home Office permit to reside.
 All pupils must be fluent in English, which is the sole medium of instruction.
 The school has no facilities for teaching English as a second language.

 For those visiting the school and needing overnight accommodation in Lancaster, details are available on the Tourist Information website.